ViaVersion/ViaProxy/README.md

 ## Special Features
 - Support for joining online mode servers
 - Support for joining on servers which have chat signing enabled from all listed client versions
+- Supports transfer and cookies for <=1.20.4 clients on 1.20.5+ servers
 - Allows joining Minecraft Realms with any supported client version

 ## Releases